QI2lab/opm-processing-v2/README.md

 3. fused-max-z
 4. fused-full

-To register and fused desekwed data into an ome-ngff v0.5 datastore,
+To register and fuse optionally deconvolved and desekwed data into an ome-ngff v0.5 datastore,
 ```bash
 fuse "/path/to/qi2lab_acquisition.zarr"
 ```